-Over 60% of the volume and over 24% of the value of contracts in this value threshold are for Service Contracts.
-Service Contracts have made up a majority of the volume in this category for the past seven years.
+Over 80% of the combined volume and over 80% of the combined value of contracts in this value threshold are for Service Contracts and Consulting Services.
+Service Contracts have made up a majority of the volume in this category for the past eight years.

-In 2014/15, the value of contracts for Service Contracts and Consulting Services are both up.
-Service Contracts is up by 64% and Consulting Services by 79%.
-The volume of these contracts has also increased by 21% and 35% respectfully.
-Both the value and volume of all other contract categories has decreased in 2014/15.
+In 2015/16, the value and volume of contracts for Service Contracts and Consulting Services are both up.
+The combined value is up by 24% and the combined volume by 4%.